Endpoint Requirements

 <CommandLine>powershell.exe -ExecutionPolicy Bypass -Command "$env:SENSEON_INSTALLER_KEY='<your-installer-key>'; iwr -useb https://<your-tenant>.senseon.io/install.ps1 | iex"</CommandLine>

-<Description>Register SenseOn agent on first boot</Description>
+<Description>Install SenseOn agent on first boot</Description>

 </SynchronousCommand>